jacekmikrut/simple_style_sheet/README.md

 Installation
 ------------

-As a Ruby gem, SimpleStyleSheet can be installed either by running
+As a Ruby gem, simple_style_sheet can be installed either by running

 ```bash
   gem install simple_style_sheet